The following topics related to disc brakes are discussed in this article -

 Dave wondered how difficult it would be to take the disc brakes from one car and install them on another with drum brakes.

 Rob responded - I wandered into a wreckers yesterday and found a complete front disc brake assembly which would fit your car.
 They are complete assemblies still on a VW, there would not be any missing parts.
-There is not much to them really -- the spindle (I don't know if that's different to the drum spindles), the disc, the caliper.
-The brake lines are the same as far as I know, and your master cylinder should work OK since the newer types are "universal" (the first disc master cylinders were the same size but had a different pressure relief system to the drums).
+There is not much to them really -- the spindle, the disc/rotor, and the caliper.
+The brake lines are the same but new one should be fitted, and your master cylinder should work OK since the newer types are "universal" (the first disc master cylinders were the same size but had a different pressure relief system to the drums).

 Note: It is probably not possible to remove the disc brakes from a car in the junk yard and install them directly on to another car with drum brakes.
 The conversion kit includes a special bracket that bolts to the spindle assembly using the threaded holes that had been used to attach the backing plate.
 The disc brake calipers bolt to this bracket.